 The method makes it possible to simultaneously investigate antibody binding to both diseased and healthy tissue in order to select those antibodies and target structures that are unique for diseased tissue in terms of binding and expression.
 Through functional, high-capacity screening, antibodies are then selected based on their ability to, for example, induce cell death of primary cancer cells or improve the immune system’s capacity to eliminate tumour cells.
 BioInvent has patents covering methods for selection and identification of antibodies binding to antigen structures in complex mixtures, such as cells, using highly diversified libraries, such as n-CoDeR®.

 n-CoDeR® - antibody library

 Patent protection is an important component of all projects.
-BioInvent owns and has licenses to a global patent portfolio relating to its product pipeline, including different antibodies and therapeutic uses thereof, and to the n-CoDeR® and F.I.R.S.T.™ technology platforms.
+BioInvent owns and has licenses to a global patent portfolio relating to its product pipeline, including different antibodies and therapeutic uses thereof, and to the F.I.R.S.T.™ technology platform.
 Know-how concerning products and technologies constitutes another important intellectual property asset of BioInvent.
 BioInvent further owns selected trademarks.